14 . 03 . 17

 Your starter needs to be kept active for you to make a nice loaf of bread.
 The rule that I generally go by is that, if I want to make bread on Wednesday, I will feed it on the Monday before and leave it at room temperature so that the yeast has time to reactivate.
 However, this is only applicable for a starter that is being regularly fed at least once a week.
 If you haven’t fed your starter in a while (say more than 2 weeks), go back to the guide about ‘how to feed your yeast starter’ and spend a week feeding it up before you use it for bread.

 What if I don’t feed it?

-Remember – water wakes up the yeast that lives on the flour, the flour provides it with food.
+Remember – water wakes up the yeast that lives on the flour, the flour provides it with food in the form of sugar.
 If you don’t add in water and flour, it will starve then go to sleep.
 (But it won’t necessarily die…)

 Is it dead?